 And Jehoiachin was able to reign in Judah (contra the prima facie implication of Jeremiah’s prophecy) because he was removed from Jehoiakim’s (accursed) line and grafted directly into Josiah’s.
 Hence, true to Jeremiah’s word … Jehoiakim’s line came to a untimely end.
 The Messiah would not arise from Jehoiakim’s line (per the diagram below),… [click on the link, below, to see the diagram]

 The reason the Messiah would not arise through Jehoiakim’s line is that it was cursed, so Jehoiachin was grafted in directly into Josiah’s line, since Jehoiachin was Josiah’s grandson.
-Jehoiakim had cut up large portions of prophecy (Jer.
+As noted, Jehoiakim had cut up large portions of prophecy (Jer.
 36:23), so God bypassed him.

 Third, Bejon notes the similarities in v.
 2 and v.
 11 in Matthew’s version: “and his brothers.”
 He writes: